rielm/design-resources/sketch-workflow.md

       **_Tool : [Modular Scale](www.modularscale.com)_**

-**Design style guide**
+###Design style guide

 I group my layers and rename the group with its composition name.
 Read [Design style guide](https://github.com/rielm/design-resources/blob/master/design-style-guide.md) to know more about my design style guide.

-**First design run to final run**
+###First design run to final run

 Once I've laid out all my symbols, texts, and pages, I now create the final sketch document.
 I only get the symbols and styles which I have used in my first run of design and move it in my design final run.

-**Design polish*
+###Design polish

 After doing the design final run, I do some polishing especially if my elements, components are following the 8x8 grid system.
-Checking my spacing and font sizes.
+Checking my spacing, font sizes, and color consitency.